1940 New England hurricane

 The 1940 New England hurricane moved off of the U.S. East Coast and Atlantic Canada in August and September 1940, producing strong winds and torrential rainfall.
 The fourth tropical cyclone and third hurricane of the season, the storm originated from a well-defined low-pressure area in the open Atlantic Ocean on August 26.
 Moving slowly in a general west-northwest motion, the disturbance intensified, reaching tropical storm strength on August 28 and subsequently hurricane intensity on August 30.
 The hurricane passed within 85 mi of Cape Hatteras before recurving towards the northeast.
 The hurricane continued to intensify, and reached peak intensity as a Category 2 hurricane with maximum sustained winds of 110 mph and a minimum barometric pressure of 961 mbar (hPa; 28.38 inHg), though these statistical peaks were achieved at different times on September 2.
 Afterwards, the hurricane began a weakening trend as it proceeded northeastward, and had degenerated into a tropical storm by the time it made its first landfall on Nova Scotia later that day.
 The storm transitioned into an extratropical cyclone the next day while making another landfall on New Brunswick.
 The extratropical remnants persisted into Quebec before merging with a larger extratropical system late on September 3.

 Despite not making landfall on the United States, the hurricane caused widespread damage.
 Extensive precautionary measures were undertaken across the coast, particularly in New England.
 The heightened precautions were due in part to fears that effects from the storm would be similar to that of a devastating hurricane that struck the region two years prior.
-Most of the damage associated with the hurricane occurred in New Jersey, where the combination of moisture from the hurricane and a stationary front produced record rainfall, peaking at 24 in in the town of Ewan.
-This would make the storm the wettest in state history.
+Most of the damage associated with the hurricane occurred in New Jersey, where the combination of moisture from the hurricane and a stationary front produced record rainfall, peaking at 24 in in the Ewan section of Harrison Township.
+This made the storm the wettest in state history.
 The resultant floods damaged infrastructure, mostly to road networks.
 Damage in the state amounted to $4 million.
 Farther north in New England, strong winds were reported, though damage remained minimal.
 Although the storm made two landfalls in Atlantic Canada, damage there too was minimal, and was limited to several boating incidents caused by strong waves.
 Overall, the hurricane caused seven fatalities.